BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/5-task-proxies.md

 # Task Proxy

 [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi) uses the concept of *live loops*, i.e., named threaded loops that can be synchronized and updated on the fly.
-I found *live loops* extremely fun and useful, especially to explore new rythms and melodies.
+I found *live loops* extremely fun and useful, especially to explore new rhythms and melodies.
 Is there something similar in SuperCollider?
 The answer is yes!

 [Tdef](https://doc.sccode.org/Classes/Tdef.html) is part of the SuperCollider's [Just In Time programming library (JITLib)](https://doc.sccode.org/Overviews/JITLib.html) and allows us to register *tasks* by key.
 Registered tasks can be replaced with other task **while playing**.
-The old task and its replacement can automatically crossfade and the repalcement time can be quantized.
+The old task and its replacement can automatically crossfade and the replacement time can be quantized.

 Evaluate the following code, change the message and re-evaluate the code.
 Observe the post window.